 This video is one of hundreds of downloadable career videos in CareerOneStop’s Video Library.

-These career videos were produced by CareerOneStop (newer videos) or by a national video consortium, which includes many state workforce agencies.
+These career videos were produced by CareerOneStop.
 Data and information the videos are from the Occupational Outlook Handbook and O*NET OnLine’s Occupation Information.

-You can also view local job listings in this field by clicking "Find job openings" above.
+You can also view local job listings in this field by clicking "Find job openings".
 This can help you see if local businesses are hiring—another way of looking at demand.

-This information comes from the O*NET Resource Center.
-Learn more about O*NET’s Bright Outlook occupations.
+This information comes from O*NET Bright Outlook occupations, 2019.
 Note this information is only available at a national level, so even if you selected a state, you’ll only see this information for the whole country.

 Projected employment shows how much employment is expected to grow in this occupation over a 10-year period.
 This can help you decide if this career is a good choice for future job opportunities.
 You can look at projected employment in your state, or in other states where you might consider living.

-You can see the total number of people employed in this occupation in 2016, the number expected to be employed in 2026, and rate of growth over those years.
+You can see the total number of people employed in this occupation in 2016 (for states) or 2018 (for the United States), the number expected to be employed in 2026 (for states) or 2028 (for the United States), and rate of growth over those years.

 The projections are based on assumptions of unemployment rates and labor productivity growth rates.
 While the projected numbers may not be exact, they are helpful to compare one career to another, or one location to another.

-State-level data come from Projections Central and each state's Labor Market Information office.
+State-level data come from Projections Central and each state's Labor Market Information office, 2016-26.

 This chart shows you a range of how much most workers in this occupation earn per hour, in the location that you selected.